learn-co-curriculum/oo-tic-tac-toe/README.md

 ## Overview

 You're going to be building a 2 player CLI version of Tic Tac Toe by building a `TicTacToe` object.
-The game play with be very similar to other versions of TicTacToe.
+The game play will be very similar to other versions of TicTacToe.

 <iframe width="100%" heigh="100%" src="https://www.youtube.com/embed/e4TMZ0f6qoI" frameborder="0" allowfullscreen></iframe>